Statue of Liberty

 British Dictionary definitions for statue of liberty

-statue of liberty
+Cultural definitions for statue of liberty

 A giant statue on an island in the harbor of New York City; it depicts a woman representing liberty, raising a torch in her right hand and holding a tablet in her left.
 At its base is inscribed a poem by Emma Lazarus that contains the lines “Give me your tired, your poor, / Your huddled masses yearning to breathe free.”
 Frederic Bartholdi, a Frenchman, was the sculptor.
 France gave the Statue of Liberty to the United States in the nineteenth century; it was shipped across the Atlantic Ocean in sections and reassembled.
 The statue was overhauled and strengthened in the 1980s.